-Ensuring accessible virtual meetings and events
+Ensuring accessible digital and hybrid meetings and events

 UNISON is committed to removing or reducing all barriers to participation.
 The South East Region has the led the way in this through our Working Together Guidelines, Access Standards and Disability Access Passport.
 It’s vitally important that we continue to ensure all our on-line meetings are accessible to all members, and everyone can participate fully.